sureshdurga/seniorproject2015/ChrisandLeo.md

 Good job you guys and you look good, like you are doing an aweosme presentation.
 This is exactly where you wanted to be for the midterm and you are here.
+#A

+#6/19/2015

+##POA done?

+Stars and asteroids are being generated randomly in size

+##POA?

+1. Fit the asteroids and stars in the limits if the phone size, not wasting processing power
+2. Game will act differently depending on the phone screen size
+3. Remove rigid body and adding force
+4. Ad work will commence